SachindaBandara/Digital-Clock-using-React/README.md

 3. Responsive design suitable for various devices.

-##Feel free to tweak the sections to match your project's specifics and personal style.
-Happy coding!
+Feel free to tweak the sections to match your project's specifics and personal style.
+Happy coding!🎉